 Building a Foundation for the Future.
 We continue to make significant targeted investments in R&D and acquisitions.
-In fiscal 2018, we completed three strategic acquisitions and signed a letter of intent for a fourth strategic acquisition.
-We believe that these acquisitions and investments, as well as other product development programs that are currently underway, will result in enhanced business outcomes for years to come.
+In fiscal 2021, we completed one strategic acquisition in our Healthcare division.
+We believe that these types of acquisitions and investments, as well as other product development programs that are currently underway, will result in enhanced business outcomes for years to come.